mortensimon/tr069/README.md

 * Spread-of-traffic - avoid troublesome peak loads of devices connecting
 * Detailed logging, to file and syslog
 * Two test-systems, to enable really complex testing of the devices

+Also see the documentation found in the docs-folder